-Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 (effective for annual periods beginning on or after 1 January 2023, not endorsed by EC).
+• Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 (effective for annual periods beginning on or after 1 January 2023, endorsed by EC).
 The changes: (a) require disclosure of material information about accounting policies instead of significant accounting policies. (b) explain how entities can identify material information about accounting policies and give examples of when information about accounting policies is likely to be material; (c) clarify that information about accounting policies may be material because of its nature, even when the amounts concerned are immaterial; (d) clarify that information about accounting policies is material if it is necessary for users of the entity's financial statements to understand other material information in the financial statements; and (e) clarify that if the entity discloses non-material information about accounting policies, this should not lead to concealment of material information about accounting policies.
 Earlier application is allowed.
-Management is in the process of researching, analysing and evaluating the effects of changes that would affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results.
+Management has made a study and determined that these changes would not have a material impact on the accounting policy and on the values and classification of the company's assets, liabilities, operations and results.